 Don't you love that?
 Since I'm currently knee-deep in writing a trilogy, I thought it would be fun to draw the shapes of the three stories I'm working on:

-I like that the shapes of the first and third books almost mirror each other.
-Other than the fact that the third book starts at a more positive point than the first, both plots have roughly the same shape.
+I like that the story shapes for the first and third books are roughly the same.
 The second book, as I was hoping it would, has a distinctly different shape from the other two.
 One of the hard parts about planning this series has been ensuring that the overall story arc for the trilogy has a nice flow to it.
 After this little exercise, I feel like I'm on the right track!